Clubs and Organizations

 Moderator: Mrs. Taylor (mtaylor@bishopoconnell.org)

-The purpose of this club is to allow students the opportunity to learn and practice knitting.
+The purpose of this club is to allow students a relaxing and dedicated space each Knight Time to learn and practice fiber arts such as knitting, crocheting, weaving, needlework, etc. Come unwind with us.

 GUITAR CLUB